piresand/piresand/README.md

 Network Analyst of Data Communication at Titânia Telecom.
 Graduated in Computer Networks and post-graduated in an MBA in Cybersecurity and Information Technology Governance.

-Responsibilities: Firewall support and administration, service to corporate and business customers.

 Knowledge Interest:

 - Infosec